VanderbiltPopHealthSci/tonsillectomy_MA/analysis_plan.md

 The approach to estimating the relative effects of surgical techniques on benefits (*i.e.* utilization) and harms mirror that for pharmacological interventions.
 That is, modeling count outcomes (*e.g.* occurrences of harms) as Poisson or binomial random variables and continuous outcomes as normal random variables, and estimating the effect sizes associated with each procedure.

 The effect size model should include and indicator for indication (Obstructive sleep apnea (OSA), tonsillectomy, or mixed), as this is anticipated to influence outcomes.
+Relevant outcomes include time to return to normal diet, use of post-operative medications, and bleeding outcomes (primary, secondary, readmission due to bleeding, re-operation due to bleeding).

 ## Key Question 3